Managing delegated mailboxes via API

 In response, you'll get the status of the task for changing permissions.
 The permissions are successfully changed if the response contains the value complete.

-To change an employee's access rights to the mailbox, follow the instruction for granting access and replace the list of roles in the roles.json file.
+To change an employee's access to the mailbox, follow the instructions for granting access and update their roles in the roles.json file.

 Disable access to the mailbox